LOW-T Treatment in Central Illinois

 Dr. Banno and Midwest Urological Group have been successfully treating and helping men with Low-T for over 20 years.
-Dr. Banno is a leader in providing the latest treatments and testing for men with Low-T and has helped thousands of men with restoring their Testosterone levels with replacement therapy making a dramatic impact on their quality of life.
-Read more below about Low-T and call our office today for an appointment (309) 692-9898.
+Dr. Banno is a leader in providing the latest treatments and testing for men with Low-T and has helped thousands of men throughout Springfield, Champaign, Galesburg, Decatur, Galesburg, and Bloomington, IL restore their Testosterone levels with replacement therapy making a dramatic impact on their quality of life.
+To schedule your consultation at our urology clinic in Peoria, IL, please call (309) 692-9898 or request an appointment through our secure online form.

 What is Testosterone?